tocco/wkhtmltopdf-binary/README.md

 wkhtmltopdf-binary provides the [wkhtmltopdf](http://wkhtmltopdf.org) binary packaged in a Jar as dependency for Java applications.

-Note: The current version only supports Linux (amd64) architecture, but this could easily be extended (pull requests are welcome!).
+Note: The current version only supports Linux and OS X (amd64) architecture, but this could easily be extended (pull requests are welcome!).

 Usage